MSR Reactor Review

 Issues with the Reactor

 We experienced a malfunction while testing the Reactor.
-While we were doing our boil tests, the burner would not light properly, and the flame seemed to sit on top of the metal grate and remain a blue wispy flame, not the red hot one we are used to.
-After contacting customer service at MSR, it was determined that this was indeed a malfunction.
-It should have been jumping down to the metallic foam burner itself instead of sitting on top.
+During our boil tests, the burner would not light properly, and the flame seemed to sit on top of the metal grate and remain wispy and blue, not red hot.
+We have heard of other hikers experiencing this problem.
 One potential issue is that we were testing in a garage with very little air movement.
-MSR told us they have experienced this problem while doing lab tests indoors with no air movement, so they advised us to cook outdoors.
+MSR told us they have experienced this problem while doing lab tests indoors and advised us to cook outdoors.

 They also told us it is preferable to light the Reactor with a strike ignitor type lighter so that the sparks land directly on the metallic foam burner.
 If you use a lighter (or a match), make sure to light the stove at the edge above the MSR logo on either side of the burner.
-There is a small opening in the top dome where the screen has been stretched to help the flame reach the burner surface.
-We have read other reviews online of those who have experienced this problem.
-That being said, our testers have used other Reactor models and have never had problems before.
+There is a small opening where the screen has been stretched to help the flame reach the burner surface.

-MSR did give us a quick fix to this particular problem that you can use if this happens to you while you're in the backcountry.
-If you see a blue flame after lighting the stove, you can briefly place a finger or thumb just in front of the air intakes on either side of the control valve.
-This essentially acts as a choke (like on a carburetor) to reduce the air intake and richen the fuel mixture.
+MSR gave us a fix to this problem.
+If you see a blue flame after lighting the stove, you can place a finger just in front of the air intakes on either side of the control valve.
+This reduces the air intake and richens the air/fuel mixture.
 It will make the flame jump down to the metal foam and turn red very quickly.
-Be careful doing this if the stove is warm as the solid ring around the top of the stove could be very hot.
+Be careful doing this if the stove is warm, as the solid ring around the top of the stove could be very hot.
 We tried this on our malfunctioning burner, and it worked!

 Fuel Efficiency

 The Reactor is in the middle of the pack for fuel efficiency when there's no wind.
-It was the most fuel hogging integrated canister stove but still outperformed the small canister and liquid fuel stoves.
+Though it's the most fuel-hogging of the integrated canister stoves, it outperforms the small canister and liquid fuel stoves.
 In our 2 - 4 mph wind test, however, this stove really shone.
 In front of the fan, it was tied for the most fuel-efficient, while every other stove (of any type) used more fuel to bring water to a rolling boil.

 After it was lit, but before we had time to put a pot on, this burner would occasionally blow out.
-This was the only time we lost the flame.
-You can usually prevent this by shielding the burner with a pot or a windscreen, but it's cumbersome and kind of takes three hands.
+Be wary of this when lighting the stove in windy conditions.
+You can usually prevent this by shielding the burner with the pot or a windscreen, but it's cumbersome and kind of takes three hands.
 Fuel spent in the lighting process definitely detracts from efficiency.

 Weight